Azure/azure-sdk-for-java/sdk/spring/azure-spring-starter-storage/README.md

-# Azure Spring Cloud Starter Storage client library for Java
+# Azure Spring Starter Storage client library for Java

-The project provides a Spring Boot Starter `spring-boot-starter-azure-storage` to auto-configure [Azure Blob storage][azure_blob_storage] in your Spring projects.
+The project provides a Spring Boot Starter `spring-starter-azure-storage` to auto-configure [Azure Blob storage][azure_blob_storage] in your Spring projects.
 It implements Spring Resource abstraction for Azure Storage service which allows you to interact with Azure Blob storage using Spring programming model.

 ## Getting started
 ### Prerequisites